 - Hiring a tutor

 There have been some vocal critics of the GED who claim that this certification isn’t quite as valuable as a high school diploma.
-As an article in the Phi Delta Kappan put it, about 72 percent of people who have taken the GED test in the years past have passed it, which might indicate that the test is slightly too easy.
 However, the test is often all that’s required for students who would like to go on to community college, or accept higher positions at work.
 This could be a fine option for some students.

 Heading to Work

-Teens are stubborn, and once they’ve decided that they do or do not want to do something, it can be hard to make them see the value of an alternate position.
+Teens are stubborn, it is often hard to make them see the value of an education.
 For some students, work may be a good option.
-If students can enroll in an entry-level position in a mechanic’s shop, warehouse or some other form of manual labor, they might be able to take classes through their employers and continue to learn.
+For example, if students can enroll in an entry-level position, they might be able to take classes through their employers and continue to learn.
 They might also be able to make a living wage, which could allow them to build a solid foundation for their lives.
-Once their lives become calmer, these people may choose to go back to school.

-Students with addiction issues will access counseling help when they enroll in rehab programs.
-Here, they may be asked to reexamine their decision to drop out, and they may even be provided with tutoring and mentoring that could make getting their diploma or their GED a bit more likely.
+Students with addiction issues will access counseling help when they enroll in teen rehab programs.
+Counselors will urge students to reexamine their decision to drop out.
+And, they may even be provided with tutoring and mentoring that could make getting their diploma or their GED a bit more likely.

-We provide help for teens at Newport Academy, including educational help.
+Our approach provides help for teens at Newport Academy, including educational support.
 We’ve helped teens to understand the value of an education, and we’ve enrolled these students in our alternative high school, to help them complete their education.

 Image courtesy of Unsplash.